jafarhamin/deadlock-free-monitors-soundness/README.md

 * ValidityOfGhostCommands.v : Lemmas proving that ghost commands preseve validity of configurations
 * ProofRules.v : The proposed proof rules
 * Soundness.v : The soundness proof of the proposed proof rules, i.e. any program that is verified by the proposed proof rules is deadlock-free
+* Examples_Channels.v : The proof of a deadlock-free program, which sends and receives on a channel in two threads

 # Contact